MicrosoftDocs/azure-docs/articles/azure-functions/durable-functions-event-publishing.md

 ![Click the Event Grid Trigger link.](media/durable-functions-event-publishing/eventgrid-trigger-link.png)

 Create an Event Grid subscription.
 Select `Event Grid Topics` for Topic Type.
 Select a resource group, which you created for the event grid topic.
 Then select the instance of the event grid topic.
-Press create.
+Press `Create`.

 ![Create an Event Grid subscription.](media/durable-functions-event-publishing/eventsubscription.png)